 • Customer data: Export customer accounts and order history.
 Webflow makes this harder than it should be.

-• Design expectations: If you fell in love with Webflow's design freedom, make sure your new platform can deliver something comparable.
-Going from a gorgeous Webflow site to a stock Shopify theme will feel like a downgrade, even if the ecommerce functionality is 10x better.
+• Design expectations: If you love Webflow's design freedom, make sure your new platform can match it.
+Going from a polished Webflow site to a stock Shopify theme feels like a downgrade, even if the ecommerce features are far stronger.

 FAQ